pagopa/io-ipatente/README.md

 ```

 ### Mocking data with MSW
-Each NextJS App use [MSW](https://mswjs.io/), an API mocking library that allows you to write client-agnostic mocks and reuse them across any frameworks, tools, and environments.
+Each NextJS App uses [MSW](https://mswjs.io/), an API mocking library that allows you to write client-agnostic mocks and reuse them across any frameworks, tools, and environments.

 To enable MSW in a specific NextJS App, set the following environment variables in `.env.local` file: